 Family-Friendly Shanghai Hotels

 Shanghai can be a lot of walking for kids so I would highly recommend a hotel with a metro stop and/or things to do within walking distance.
-And, an indoor pool is always nice.
+And, an indoor pool is always nice in the summertime.

-Mandarin Oriental, Shanghai is located right on the Huangpu River in a quieter part of town.
-I would definitely recommend their Club Level rooms for meals, afternoon tea and cocktail hour.
-Below the hotel is the ferry across the river, a lovely riverside jogging/walking trail and some green space to enjoy.
-Kids love the cake shop and we actually walked all the way to People’s Square from the hotel (though the sightseeing tunnel) with the kids, stopping along the way for snacks and shopping.
+The ferry across the river departs from below the hotel.
+There is also a lovely riverside jogging/walking trail and some green space to enjoy.
+Kids love the onsite cake shop and we actually walked all the way to People’s Square from the hotel (thanks to a ride through the sightseeing tunnel) with the kids, stopping along the way for snacks and shopping.
 It takes about 10-15 minutes to walk to the Oriental Pearl Tower and metro station.

 The best time of year to visit is either spring or early fall, which usually avoids the summer heat (which we found actually manageable) and winter cold.